 Master Degree in Science and Executive Engineering

-The aim of this Master programme is to train high level engineers able to manage complex industrial projects and to become managers of companies.
+The aim of this Master programme is to train high-level engineers able to manage complex industrial projects and to become managers of companies.

-This is implemented through a multidisciplinary programme, with a high technical, scientific and socio-economic content, leading to a strong background of fundamental knowledge and of practical skills thanks to strong participation of lecturers from enterprises and implementation of internships in companies.
+This is implemented through a multidisciplinary programme, with a high technical, scientific and socio-economic content, leading to a strong background of fundamental knowledge and of practical skills thanks to the strong participation of lecturers from enterprises and implementation of internships in companies.